unitycatalog/unitycatalog/docs/usage/models.md

 2024/09/24 20:51:29 INFO mlflow.tracking._tracking_service.client: 🧪 View experiment at: http://127.0.0.1:5000/#/experiments/0.
 ```

-The results can be seen in the Unity Catalog UI at [http://localhost:3000,](http://localhost:3000) per the instructions in the [Interact with the Unity Catalog tutorial](https://github.com/unitycatalog/unitycatalog?tab=readme-ov-file#interact-with-the-unity-catalog-ui).
+The results can be seen in the Unity Catalog UI at [http://localhost:3000](http://localhost:3000) as per the instructions in the [Interact with the Unity Catalog tutorial](https://github.com/unitycatalog/unitycatalog?tab=readme-ov-file#interact-with-the-unity-catalog-ui).

 <!-- Change the above link to point to the UI section of the docs -->